githubapnic/network-automation-labs/lab13-APICalls/api_calls.md

 While the RPC calls are generally consistent across platforms, it may happen sometimes that some particular RPCs to differ from one version to another, and / or sometimes from one model to another.

-Return to the terminal window that is connected to router1, and exit the shh session.
+Return to the terminal window that is connected to router1, and exit the ssh session.

 ```
 exit